visualbis/VV-Docs/docs/user-guide/home-page/my-dashboard.md

     </Zoom>
   </div>

-* You can chose to display the reports in either Large tiles or Small tiles by selecting the icons at the top-right corner.
+* You can choose to display the reports in either Large tiles or Small tiles by selecting the icons at the top-right corner.

   <div class="center">
     <Zoom>